nebulae2us/stardust/README.md

 More sophisticated examples such as join and inheritance can be viewed at https://github.com/nebulae2us/stardust/wiki

 ##Why Stardust
-__SQL centric__: Stardust's DaoManager not only automatically generates SQL for you, but also let you plugs your own SQL.
+__SQL centric__: Stardust's DaoManager not only automatically generates SQL for you, but also let you plug your own SQL.
 Moreover, its JdbcExecutor let you execute SQL at ease.

 __Clean POJO object__: Objects are not proxied.
 No error like Hibernate's `LazyInitializationException`.

+__Support Immutable Model Object__: This will be helpful to create Value Object for Domain-Driven Design because Value Object is immutable in Domain-Driven Design.

+__Work with many Transaction Managers__: This includes Spring managed Transaction Manager, JTA Transaction Manager, etc.

 ##Getting Started